MS Patients – Transform Your Life

 - Kapha (air) is in charge of tissue building, nourishment, protection and lubrication of all the tissues in the body.

-Imbalance of Vata dosha is the Ayurvedic cause of MS.
+An imbalance of Vata dosha is the cause of MS in Ayurveda.

 Vata imbalance can happen anywhere in the body causing different symptoms depending on the location of the imbalance.
 In case of MS patients, imbalanced Vata causes excessive dryness in the body which results in degenration of the tissues including Myelin Sheaths.
 Vata imbalance also affects coordination of movement as well as conduction of impulses through the nerve fibers.
 Vata can go out of balance due to various reasons, such as: